HumberRadio/radio_humber-iOS/Pods/XLPagerTabStrip/README.md

 ### Twitter

-Long time ago twitter app made use of this type of pager in the app main screen.
+A long time ago, the twitter app made use of this type of pager in the app main screen.

 <img src="Example/twitter.gif" width="250"/>

 ### Segmented

-This mode uses a `UISegmentedControl` to indicates which is the view controller being displayed.
+This mode uses a `UISegmentedControl` to indicate which view controller is being displayed.

 <img src="Example/segmented.gif" width="250"/>

 ## Usage

-Basically we just need to provide the list of child view controllers to show and these view controllers should provide the information (title or image) that will be shown in the associated indicator.
+Basically, we just need to provide the list of child view controllers to show, and these view controllers should provide the information (title or image) that will be shown in the associated indicator.

 Let's see the steps to do this:

 ##### Choose which type of pager we want to create

-First we should choose the type of pager we want to create, depending on our choice we will have to create a view controller that extends from one of the following controllers: `TwitterPagerTabStripViewController`, `ButtonBarPagerTabStripViewController`, `SegmentedPagerTabStripViewController`, `BarPagerTabStripViewController`.
+First, we must choose the type of pager we want to create.
+Depending on our choice, we will have to create a view controller that extends from one of the following controllers: `TwitterPagerTabStripViewController`, `ButtonBarPagerTabStripViewController`, `SegmentedPagerTabStripViewController`, `BarPagerTabStripViewController`.

-> All these build-in pager controllers extend from the base class `PagerTabStripViewController`.
+> All these built-in pager controllers extend from the base class `PagerTabStripViewController`.
-> You can also make your custom pager controller by extending directly from `PagerTabStripViewController` in case no pager menu type fits your needs.
+> You can also make your custom pager controller by extending directly from `PagerTabStripViewController` in the event that no pager menu type fits your needs.

 ```swift
 import XLPagerTabStrip